Tuesday, May 26, 2009

 The third demand chosen is the legalisation of marriages of members of the same sex in all countries and adoption of babies.

-ion of us, lesbians, homosexuals, bi-sexuals and transexuals in programs of education within childrens preschools and school orientation in general.
+The fourth demand chosen requires a full participation of us, lesbians, homosexuals, bi-sexuals and transexuals in programs of education within childrens preschools and school orientation in general.

 The fifth demand chosen requires that the anti-contraceptives are disposed to all people and included regularly those with few resources.

-The sixth demand chosen is the open availability of artifical insemination of lesbians and bi-sexuals and prohibition of expression of wor
+The sixth demand chosen is the open availability of artifical insemination of lesbians and bi-sexuals and prohibition of expression of worry about homosexuality that is based in religion.

 The seventh chosen demand is organisations like Boy Scouts accept a gay patrol as director.

-the homosexual groups, those which want the acceptance of homosexuality as a human right more and that protect that conduct in all the mexican states, beggining with the cities, until reaching a national level.
+These demands are part of the objectives of all the homosexual groups, those which want the acceptance of homosexuality as a human right more and that protect that conduct in all the mexican states, beggining with the cities, until reaching a national level.

 In fact, the demands mentioned are part of a project of federal law about the cvil rights of lesbians and homosexuals that the gay groups acheived to have introduced in Congress in the United States.